Skip to main content

 note

-More information about the crowdsourcing mechanism is described in Initial Liquidity Offering page.
+More information about the crowdsourcing mechanism is described in Initial Liquidity Offering for RollApps page.

 Permissioned Execution, Permissionless Verification